Ji-Rath/MassAIExample/README.md

 - Transitions allow the state tree to go to other branches based on a condition
 - Reference: https://docs.unrealengine.com/5.0/en-US/overview-of-state-tree-in-unreal-engine/
 - Category for UPROPERTY in InstanceData determines what kind of value it is (Input, Output, Parameter)
+- State Tree will throw an ensure when there are fragments missing for a task to execute.
+The only way I know to debug which fragments are missing is to goto the task and look for TStateTreeExternalDataHandle in the header file.
 <details>
 <summary> <b> State Tree Experimental Findings </b> </summary>
 <ul>